 - All postdoctoral fellow positions must be approved by the Assistant Vice Provost for Graduate and Postdoctoral Affairs.
 Offer letters must comply with offer letter templates.

 - All postdoctoral fellow positions (except for those where federal agencies prevent) must be benefit-eligible and appointed as a 1.0 FTE.

 - Those who are not able to supply benefits should work with Human Resources on a more appropriate title.

 - As of December 1, 2016, the minimum postdoctoral fellow (Job code 6990) salary is $47,476 at 1.0 FTE, and at a 1-year appointment.

-- For those newly hired or reappointed after December 1, 2016, the minimum postdoctoral fellow - teaching (Job code 6992) salary is $36,000 at 1.0 FTE, and at a 1-year appointment.
+- For those newly hired or reappointed after December 1, 2016, the minimum postdoctoral fellow - teaching (Job code 6992) salary is $36,000 at 1.0 FTE, and at a 9-month appointment coinciding with an academic year; the minimum for a 12-month appointment is $47,476.
 Postdoctoral fellow - teaching must teach at least 6 credits per semester.

 - Postdoctoral fellow positions are not required to be advertised.
 This, however, should not be the impetus for hiring someone under a postdoctoral fellow title.